box-project/box/README.md

 The Box application simplifies the PHAR building process.
 Out of the box (no pun intended), the application can do many great things:

 - ⚡  Fast application bundling
-- 🔨PHAR isolation
+- 🔨 PHAR isolation
-- ⚙️Zero configuration by default
+- ⚙️ Zero configuration by default
 - 🚔 Requirements checker
 - 🚨 Friendly error logging experience
 - 🔍 Retrieve information about the PHAR extension or a PHAR file and its contents
-- 🕵️‍♀️Verify the signature of an existing PHAR
+- 🕵️‍♀️ Verify the signature of an existing PHAR
 - 📝 Use Git tags and short commit hashes for versioning.